fairvault/user-documentation/docs/datatags/red.md

 ## Actions for the data curator
 - [ ] Validate metadata completeness
-- [ ] Validate decision tree and Decision Forest summaries
+- [ ] Validate decision tree and Decision Tree summaries
 - [ ] Draft or request supplemental agreements if necessary
 - [ ] Confirm red data-tag classification
 - [ ] Evaluate necessity and legitimacy of curator-mediated access